Voter Registration in Indiana

-- You’re at least 18 years old (or will be by the date of the election).
+- You're at least 18 years old (or will be on or before the date of the election).

 - You've resided in the precinct for at least 30 days prior to the election date.

-- You’re not imprisoned for a criminal conviction.
+- You're not incarcerated due to a felony conviction.*

 You can register to vote online, in person, or by mail.